waynodiablo/Oystercard/pills/health_and_safety.md

 * Don't stop to collect personal belongings

-* Follow the instructions of the Fire Marshals (Ana, Nikesh, Roi, Emily & Dana) to leave the building, fire exit signs and do not use lifts
+* Follow the instructions of the Fire Marshals (Nikesh, Roi, Emily & Dana) to leave the building, fire exit signs and do not use lifts

 * Assembly point is in the corner of Thrawl street and Commercial Street - Turn right out of the front door